Harnesser/tiny-spice-rs/doc/topics/subcircuits.md

 their parameters are.
 They are implicit in `R` and `C` - for example, there's no `Rload n1 n2 value={100k}` - it's just `Rload n1 n2 100k`.

+## Elements are Just Instantiations
+A problem I'm having now is that all my circuit element instantiations have to take Bracket Expressions now instead of values.

+Maybe in the first pass, just treat `Rx`, `Dx` etc. as the instantiations that they are.
+When the circuit is expanded, only then realise them as the device models that are needed for circuit analysis by the engine?
+The expressions can then be expanded as the hierarchy is traversed, just like the `NodeId`s?